 You also need to know if the pregnancy is viable.
 Sometimes, the embryo implants outside the uterus, most often in the fallopian tubes.
 This is called an ectopic pregnancy, and it is nonviable.
 If untreated, it can be a very serious risk to your health.

 Confirming that your pregnancy is viable and exactly how far along you are, as well as discovering if you may have already miscarried, are all important things to learn before you take the abortion pill.
-At the Open Arms Pregnancy Clinic, we’re not an abortion provider, but we will provide you with a no-cost ultrasound to date and confirm a viable pregnancy along with the information you need to make a fully informed decision about your pregnancy and your health.
+At the Open Arms Pregnancy Clinic, we’re not an abortion provider and do not prescribe the abortion pill, but we will provide you with a no-cost ultrasound to date and confirm a viable pregnancy along with the information you need to make a fully informed decision about your pregnancy and your health.